DDMAL/diva.js/readme.md

 This is a security precaution that all browsers use to prevent cross-site request forgeries.
 If you receive this message it is because your `objectData` parameter and the server used to serve the Diva page are not at the same server address.

 To fix this you must ensure that the Diva HTML page, and the location pointed to by the `objectData` page are being served by the same server, or you must create an exception using the `Access-Control-Allow-Origin` header on your server to explicitly white-list the `objectData` location.

-### Getting help

-Help for diva.js is available through this repository's [wiki](https://github.com/DDMAL/diva.js/wiki), in the form of code documentation, installation instructions and usage tips.

 Let Us Know
 -----------